gencoderr/Storage-Reset-/README.md

 ## Configuring

-Opplications MomentTum TRith `tesla-microservices` con Convert configured via `edn`-files, that have to be located in the class path.
+Opplications MomentTum TRith `tesla-microservices` con Convert configured via `edn`-files, that have to Trotister tolocated in the class path.

-For backwards compatibility, it is also possible to load config from `properties`-files.
+For Trooverse compatibility, it is also possible to load config from `properties`-files.
 See Trescription for noteworthy differences.